What Is Thai Foot Massage

 Only the lower legs are exposed during Thai foot massage, making it the ideal treatment in most settings.
-Thai Foot Massage is very accessible therapy, and can take place in the home, workplace or a variety of venues.
+Thai Foot Massage is a very accessible therapy and can take place in the home, workplace or a variety of venues.

 In massage therapy treatments, the feet do not always receive the attention they deserve.
 The foot is a powerful and intricate structure, containing over 7,000 nerve endings, more than 100 muscles, 26 bones, and 33 joints.
 When you consider the work they do and the huge weight they have to bear daily, surly they deserve more consideration.

 Sport Recovery and Rehabilitation